trantako/trantako.github.io/README.md

 ## About

-This is a repository for GitHub Pages site for my personal account.
+This is a repository for the GitHub Pages site for my personal account.
 The repository contains the files that are needed for generating my personal website.
 The generated website appears as https://tapani.rantakokko.net and is hosted here in GitHub via GitHub Pages.

 ## Framework